 Education equivalent to completion of the twelfth school grade.

 Two years of airport communications or information services experience.

-Three years of experience operating telecommunications equipment and providing a variety of communication services at a large or medium hub international airport facility.
+Two years of experience operating telecommunications equipment and providing a variety of communication services at a large or medium hub international airport facility.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the specific experience described above.

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.
 In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates with specified experience to fill specific positions in this class.
 Certification to fill such positions will be made from the two highest ranking eligible candidates on the eligible list who possess the specified experience

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Must pass and maintain SIDA (Security Identification Display Area) and AOA (Airfield Operations Area) clearance at the time of appointment and during tenure of employment as an Airport Communications Services Supervisor.

 Possession of a valid proper class vehicle operator’s license issued by the Commonwealth of Pennsylvania during tenure of employment.

 Class Established 10/91